ekincixyz/ekincixyz.github.io/index.md

 Onchain since Block 12018821 (October 2021).
 Currently Growth Lead at Ackee.

-Casting in [/motherlode](https://warpcast.com/~/channel/motherlode) about photography, hiking and nomading.
+My first ens was motherlode.eth, casting in [/motherlode](https://warpcast.com/~/channel/motherlode) about photography, hiking and nomading.

 ## About me
 I’m an international business graduate who interned at an online bank before entering the crypto world.